What is Study Higher and NCOP?

 The personal data that we ask you for, such as name, date of birth, and your home postcode, we will use to link your information to data held in national datasets so that we can see whether our activities have an effect upon your later educational and employment outcomes.
 As part of our evaluation, and the wider NCOP evaluation, your data may be shared with:

-- University and Colleges Admissions Service (UCAS)
+- University and Colleges Admissions Service (UCAS) - a charity who manages University and HE applications.

 Will OBU transfer my data outside of the UK?